eduP2P/common/cmd/toverstok/README.md

 ### MacOS - Userspace

+> *Please be aware this userspace wireguard implementation has lot throughput rates (20mbps)*

 Create a utunXX interface with the following commands:
 1. Install wireguard-go: `brew install wireguard-go`
 2. Run an instance as sudo: `sudo wireguard-go utun`